 Short description of the area and the land to be purchased

-The 35-hectare portion of Galilea we will purchase includes: two very well preserved forest patches (11 and 18 ha), where we have recorded the presence of many animals including Blue-billed curassows, 2) a secondary forest to the north (6 ha), 3) a connection 30 m corridor of grasslands, 4) and an isolated grassland to the east for restoration and protection of wetlands.
-The southern forest patch is adjacent to the northern forest of El Silencio (our reserve), which is being connected to the larger forest of Rancho Verde that we recently acquired.
+The 58-hectare portion of Galilea we purchased includes: two very well preserved forest patches (11.5 and 18.4 ha), where we have recorded the presence of many animals including Blue-billed curassows, 2) a secondary forest to the north (6.5 ha), 3) a connection 30 m corridor of grasslands, 4) and an isolated grassland to the east for restoration and protection of wetlands.

 Reasons to prioritize